 Pursuant to the Constitution and laws of the State of Florida, particularly the Act, the Board hereby authorizes the borrowing of money for the purpose of financing the cost of obligations to be incurred in the ordinary operations of the District in the Current Fiscal Year, and hereby authorizes the issuance and sale of not exceeding \$160,000,000 aggregate principal amount of the Notes.
 The Notes shall be numbered R-1 and upward in registered book-entry-only form as herein provided, shall be dated as of such date, shall mature no later than twelve (12) months from their date of issuance, and shall bear interest at a rate not exceeding the maximum rate permitted by law, all as shall be set forth in the bid of the successful bidder for the Notes.
 Interest shall be computed on the basis of a 360-day year comprised of twelve 30-day months.
 The Notes shall not be subject to redemption prior to maturity.
-The Notes shall be issued in substantially the form set forth in Exhibit A attached hereto and made a part hereof, with such deletions, changes, revisions or modifications as may be approved by the Superintendent, execution and delivery of the Notes by the Chair or Vice Chair and the Superintendent, as ex officio Secretary of the Board, being conclusive evidence of such approval and that the Notes are issued in accordance with this Resolution.
+The Notes shall be issued in substantially the form set forth in Exhibit A attached hereto and made a part hereof, with such deletions, changes, revisions or modifications as may be approved by the Superintendent, as ex officio Secretary of the Board, being conclusive evidence of such approval and that the Notes are issued in accordance with this Resolution.